AlanAboudib/sdcnd_traffic_sign_classifier/writeup.md

 Those are satisfactory results showing no significant overfitting.

 However, this final model was obtained after an iterative process.
-I started off by a similar architecture execluding dropout.
+I started off by using a similar architecture execluding dropout.
+By this initial architecture choice, I meant to start by a small standard network that I estimated convenient for the size of the dataset.
 With such model, I could reach a validation accuracy of about 0.89 with a trainging accuracy of 1.0 which indicated a more significant overfitting phenomenon.
 I then decided to add the dropout layers which has a regularization effect that usually helps reduce overfitting.
 With that, it was possible to reach a validation accuracy between 0.94 and 0.95.

 In order to set these hyperparameters, I used a manual tuning approach (A better approach would have been to use random search for instance).